 Enhanced Screening - During screening, and in communications from Student Services leading up to course, applicants are asked to disclose any travel or contact history that would put them in a higher risk category for contracting or transmitting COVID-19.
 Travel history includes any travel from/through high- or medium-risk areas as defined by the CDC at the time of the conversation, and contact history includes close contact with anyone with a confirmed or presumed case of COVID-19 or anyone with an acute respiratory disease AND a relevant travel history.
 Do not come to your NWOBS course if you have any COVID-19 symptoms including: cough, shortness of breath or difficulty breathing, fever, chills, muscle pain, sore throat or new loss of taste or smell.
 If you have been in contact with someone who has confirmed COVID-19 or suspected COVID-19 in the past 14-day, please do not come to course.

-COVID-19 Testing - All students and staff must provide a current negative COVID-19 viral test result within 72-hours before arrival to course.
+COVID-19 Testing - All students and staff must provide a current negative result from a COVID-19 viral test within 72-hours of arrival to course.
+Students should arrive at their course start with test results submitted to NWOBS.

 What do families and participants need to consider before course start?

 At times students will be in close proximity to other students or instructors.
-Physical Distancing will be maintained, as much as possible, during the first 12-days of course.
+Physical distance will be maintained, as much as possible, until "family unit" status** is achieved, or the course ends.
 The possibility of illness exists on course.
 Communicable disease and other infectious disease from insects, animals or people and other debilitating or life-threatening illnesses like COVID-19 may occur.

 Our courses take place in remote locations and are often removed from immediate medical care.
 Transportation to medical care may be delayed.
-Our staff are trained to NWOBS standards and will use their best judgment to make safety and risk management calls.
-Because of this, decision making may be imprecise.
+Our instructors are trained to NWOBS standards hold Wilderness First Responder certifications.
+Staff will use their best judgment to make safety and risk management decisions.

 What protocols should participants follow before their course start?